afeique/vhd-image-format/README.md

 A differencing hard disk image represents the current state of the virtual hard disk as a set of modified blocks in comparison to a parent image.
 This type of hard disk image is not independent; it depends on another hard disk image to be fully functional.
 The parent hard disk image can be any of the mentioned hard disk image types, including another differencing hard disk image.

-For details about this format, see “Implementing a Differencing Hard Disk” later in this paper.

 ## Hard Disk Footer Format

 All hard disk images share a basic footer format.
 Each hard disk type extends this format according to its needs.